 Simple English definitions for legal terms

-Read a random definition: bad faith
+Read a random definition: Resolution of Congress

 A dry-hole agreement is a contract in the oil and gas industry where one party agrees to give money or property to another party in exchange for geological or drilling information if the well drilled turns out to be unproductive.
 This agreement helps to reduce the risk and cost of drilling operations for the party receiving the support, while the contributing party gets valuable information from the tests conducted.